How do you add value? What does adding value actually mean? Why would you add value?

 Giving doesn’t just mean spending money to give an object to someone.
 For me, it is about using your knowledge, expertise, business or personal network to help someone.
 It is about being emotionally intelligent, taking time out of your busy day to take an interest in someone, to listen to them about their world, pressures, and anxieties or just help them see the wood from the trees.

 From our inception in May 2005, we have always been a values-driven, family-centric business with a team that cares for one another.
 We have also always set out to care for our clients and candidates.
 In recent years we have also become very passionate about supporting charities, usually by enduring long cycle rides, half marathons or team walks.
 We have loved doing these team events, spending time together and seeing the smiles on our charity partner's faces when we present them a much-valued cheque to help them invest in their great cause.
+See some of our charity work here.

 The last 12 months has been different.
 We have realised that whilst money is important, our team felt they’d exhausted sponsorship requests and so we have taken a new approach.